Bibars Natcho: Partizan

 On 19 August 2019, Natcho signed a three-year contract with Serbian club Partizan and chose the number 6 shirt.
 He made his Partizan debut three days later coming on as a 73rd-minute sub in the UEFA Europa League play-off game against Molde.
 His first goals came on 19 September 2019 when he scored a brace in a 2–2 home draw with AZ Alkmaar in the first matchday of the Europa League group stage.

 Natcho scored his first Belgrade Derby goal on 10 June 2020, in a 1–0 Serbian Cup semi-final win.
 He finished his first season in Partizan with 32 appearances, 11 goals and 9 assists, across three competitions.

 Natcho scored his second Belgrade Derby goal on 19 September 2021 in a 1–1 home draw Serbian SuperLiga game week 9, the Israeli shot diagonally from the right side with his weaker left foot and shook the net of Milan Borjan.
 On 12 February 2022, in a 0–2 league win at Radnički Niš, Natcho became only the fourth foreign player in Partizan history to record the 100th official cap.

 Natcho was voted Player of the Week 13 in Serbian SuperLiga after scoring a brace and recording one assist in a 4–1 victory against Vojvodina in Derby of Serbia.
 On 3 March 2023 Natcho made his 152nd appearance for Partizan and became the foreign player with the most appearances for the club, surpassing the previous record holder Lamine Diarra.
 On 12 March 2023 Natcho scored his 50th goal in the Partizan jersey in a 0–3 win away at Mladost Lučani.

+Retirement

+On 18 April 2026, Natcho announced he will be retiring at the end of the season from professional football after the Belgrade Derby.
+On 23 May 2026 Natcho officially retired after scoring his last goal against FK Radnik Surdulica to secure a 5-0 victory.